esdanielgomez/BlazorConsumingWebAPI/README.md

 # Consuming Web API in Blazor with ASP.NET Core

-DotVVM is a ASP.NET framework that allows us to create web applications using the MVVM (Model-View-Viewmodel) design pattern with C# and HTML.
+Blazor is a framework on ASP.NET for building SPA (Single Page Application) applications with C# and HTML.
 In this repository, we can find the source code of an application that consumes Web API services for handling user data.

+The project that contains the Web API implementation is located at this repository: [ASP.NET_WebAPI](https://github.com/esdanielgomez/ASP.NET_WebAPI).

 ## Main page screenshot